National Child Oral Health Study

 The specific aims are to:

-• Estimate the projected burden of child oral disease from 2012-14 (NCOHS-1) and 2023-25 (NCOHS-2) and its impact on economic productivity over the life course, and to estimate efficacy and cost-effectiveness of targeted programs to high risk child groups.
+- Use economic modelling to evaluate the burden of child oral disease from 2012-14 (NCOHS-1) and 2024-26 (NCOHS-2), and to estimate the efficacy and cost-effectiveness of targeted programs to high risk child groups.

 Approach

-We will undertake oral epidemiological examinations and obtain questionnaire data on approximately 32,000 Australian children aged 5 to 14 years to provide information on the current state of child oral health in Australia.
-This information will contribute to evaluating changes in the prevalence and extend of oral diseases in the Australian child population since the first national Child Oral Health Survey, 2012-14 (NCOHS-1).
+We will undertake oral epidemiological examinations and obtain questionnaire data on approximately 20,000 Australian children aged 5 to 14 years to provide information on the current state of child oral health in Australia.
+This information will contribute to evaluating changes in the prevalence and extent of oral diseases in the Australian child population since the first National Child Oral Health Survey in 2012-14 (NCOHS-1).

 Significance